11 Subscription Management Tools B2B Finance Teams Should Know in 2026

 Image via Zenskar

-It supports flexible SaaS pricing models, such as flat, tiered, usage, and hybrid models.
+It supports flexible pricing models, such as flat, tiered, usage, and hybrid models.
 Moreover, it can accept usage via API or uploads.
 It includes dunning and collections tools to manage failed payments and follow-up flows.

 Like many other subscription management tools, Zenskar also offers multi-entity billing and multi-currency support.
 This makes it easy to handle business operations globally.

-The platform also offers a branded self-service portal where customers can view usage, update payment methods, and change plans—reducing support tickets and manual updates.
+The platform also offers a branded self-service portal where customers can view usage, update payment methods, and change plans — reducing support tickets and manual updates.

 Zenskar is one of the subscription management tools that can automate complicated billing cycles and revenue ops for finance teams.